peteryxu/HH-gemini-multimodal-live-dev-guide/README.md

     *   This chapter is ideal for developers new to the Gemini API or those who prefer the convenience of an SDK.

 *   **[`chapter_02`](chapter_02)**: **Live Audio Chat with Gemini**
-    *   This chapter presents a more advanced application: a real-time, two-way audio chat application built using the Gemini Multimodal Live API.
+    *   This chapter presents a more advanced application: a real-time, two-way audio chat application built using the Gemini Multimodal Live API and the Python SDK.
     *   The Python script (`audio-to-audio.py`) demonstrates how to capture audio from the user's microphone, send it to the API in chunks, receive the model's audio response, and play it back in real time.
     *   This chapter delves into concepts like asynchronous programming, audio chunking, Voice Activity Detection (VAD), and managing the flow of a live conversation.
     *   The [`README.md`](chapter_02/README.md) file accompanying the script provides a comprehensive explanation of these concepts and how they are implemented.